Aditya9056/just_perfect_structure/README.md

 Check script.js for the jQuery equivalent Vanilla JS code.

 script.js have almost whole basic to intermediate Javasciprt example codes and as well as many jQuery functions in Vanilla Js.

+Check Ideal_with_bootstrap.html for ideal format for bootstrap grid with header and footer.